We appreciate the elevated tone of the latest NRC report about safety issues at SONGS, but personally it was

 NRC has received a significant increase of allegations from onsite

 sources at SONGS to nearly ten times the industry median in 2009.
+During this time, there was a significant increase in

-raised to the NRC as compared to prior years.
+chilling effect, discrimination, and anonymous concerns raised to the NRC as compared to prior years.
 These allegations were received from multiple onsite

 organizations.